-To understand how SASE secures remote access, let's explore its main components:
+To understand how SASE secures remote access, let's explore its main components

 SD-WAN enables flexible connectivity by optimizing data paths based on application needs, reducing latency, and improving performance—an essential feature for hybrid work environments.